lzabar/Phoetry/README.md

 ```
 pdoc src
 ```
-As an exemple to get docuementation of src/files
+As an exemple to get documentation of src/files

 <p align="right">(<a href="#readme-top">back to top</a>)</p>